 Conscious and sustainable use of materials

 We take pride in the bags we make and have a great respect for the materials we use.
 Therefore we make sure we make use of the most of it.
 Our designs are crafted to minimize the cutting leftovers.
 The larger cutting leftovers are used for creating smaller accessories (purses, wristbands and keychains), and the really tiny bits and pieces gain a new life in our own workshops or are given away as charity to craft clubs.
 At the moment we produce 2-4% material leftover.
 Our goal is to reach zero waste in production.

-The bag designs follow a sustainable design concept Round 2, that we have developed inhouse.
+The bag designs follow a sustainable design concept Round 2, that we have developed in-house.
 Within the cutting patterns, we have fitted a number of smaller product patterns that the original product can be redesigned into.
 Therefore you don’t see any decorative details nor pockets sown on our products since it enables us to reuse the material to the maximum.

-So, if your bag ever gets spoiled with stains that won’t come off or if you simply get bored with your bag, return it to us, and we will give it a new life.
-When purchasing a new product from the range of Round 2, you will then get a discount on its material in return or an accessory made of reused leather as a gift.
+If your bag ever gets spoiled with stains that won’t come off or if its function has no use to you anymore, return it to us, and we will give it a new life.
+In return you will get credit, amount depending on the condition of the bag.

 Price transparency for raw honesty